 The Shopping List

 We’ve covered the ingredients, but you can’t just toss it all in a bottle and shake.
-You’ll need products to 1) disinfect your workspace; 2) measure out the ingredients accurately; 3) heat your product to kill of bacteria and fungus; and 4) put it in when you’re done.
+You’ll need products to 1) disinfect your workspace; 2) measure out the ingredients accurately; and 3) put it in when you’re done.

 You need one of each of these.
 I’ve linked to the product I use on Amazon, but feel free to shop around for one that speaks to you.
 These are non-negotiable for DIY.